tsekoyotov/Crawl4AI-Tseko/deploy/docker/README.md

 Communicate with the running Docker server via its REST API (defaulting to `http://localhost:8080`).
 You can use the Python SDK or make direct HTTP requests.

+Before processing a request, the server quickly checks that each URL is reachable.
+It tries a `HEAD` request, then a short ranged `GET`, and finally a normal `GET` if needed.
+This fallback protects against sites that reject range requests so valid URLs are not mistakenly skipped.

 ### Playground Interface

 A built-in web playground is available at `http://localhost:8080/playground` for testing and generating API requests.
 The playground allows you to: